evxn/water-levels/README.md

 Deployed to https://evgn.ml/water-levels/

-## Differences From The Original Task

-Conditions on landscape heights are relaxed.
-Negative, floating-point numbers and zero are also valid heights.

-No formal verification.
-Scarce description of the algorithm.

 ## Assignment

 Write a program in Rust or TypeScript that calculates the water level in different parts of a landscape.